-Schatz introduced their 1000 day clock in 1954.
+Schatz introduced their 1000-day clock in 1954.
 There are two case styles: round base with glass or plastic dome, and rectangular base with brass cover having glass or plastic panels.
-A 1000 day clock can be identified by the “54” in a circle on the back of the movement.
-(Note: a small number of Schatz standard 400 day clocks were mistakenly marked "54".)
+A 1000-day clock can be identified by the “54” in a circle on the back of the movement.
+(Note: a few Schatz standard 400-day clocks were mistakenly marked "54".)

-Bill's Clockworks is located in Flora, Indiana (about an hour north of Indianapolis).
-If you are too far away to visit us, we'll be happy for you to send your 1000 day clock to us for repair.
+Bill's Clockworks is in Flora, Indiana (about an hour north of Indianapolis).
+If you are too far away to visit us, we'll be happy for you to send your 1000-day clock to us for repair.
 Packing and shipping instructions are given below.

 We take the time to repair your clock properly.
-The movement of your clock is disassembled, cleaned and examined.
-We polish any rough pivots, replace the mainspring if necessary, repair or replace any damaged parts, and do a final cleaning.
-Then the movement is assembled, lubricated, adjusted and tested.
+We disassemble, clean and examine the movement.
+We burnish or polish rough pivots, replace the mainspring if necessary, repair or replace any damaged parts, and do a final cleaning.
+Then we assemble, lubricate, adjust and test it.
 We guarantee our work for two years.

 (Polishing is available only as part of an overhaul - it is not available as a separate service):